Varo Energy

-VARO Energy (VARO) is an energy company headquartered in Zug, Switzerland.
-It operates in manufacturing, storage and distribution, marketing and trading, with businesses in biofuels, green hydrogen, biomethane & bio-LNG, nature-based carbon removals and e-mobility.
-The company is focused on the Benelux countries, Germany, France and Switzerland.
-VARO Energy’s shareholders include the global Investment firm, Carlyle and the global energy and commodities company, Vitol.
+VARO Energy (VARO) is a diversified energy company headquartered in Zug, Switzerland with a presence in twenty-six countries.
+It operates across the energy value chains in manufacturing, storage and distribution, marketing and trading, with businesses in conventional energies and sustainable energies.
+In 2022, VARO announced its “ONE VARO Transformation strategy” which focuses on conventional and sustainable energies, with the latter based on five strategic growth pillars - biofuels, green hydrogen, biomethane & bio-LNG, nature-based carbon removals and e-mobility.
+VARO Energy's shareholders consist of the global investment firm, Carlyle Group and the global energy and commodities company Vitol.
 The company CEO is Dev Sanyal.